Nymber/Solar_Detector/README.md

 # 🏠 Solar Houses Detection System

 A streamlined solar panel detection system that focuses on finding houses with existing solar panels and generates property data with high-resolution house images for any location.
+(Generate solar leads)

 ## 🎯 Goals